ocrdu/Arduino_SAMD21_Audio_Player/README.md

 * If you have an Arduino 33 IoT, playing the sound will start when you tap your breadboard, or hit your table (Tilt!).
 Other Arduinos will just loop the sample with a short pause inbetween (I hope).

-* This is an early version; I may turn it into a proper library someday, who knows.
+* This is an early version.

 ### Thanks: